-Here are a few tips if you are thinking of taking your kids on a skiing holiday this winter.
+Here are some tips for making your skiing holiday kid-friendly and making sure that the whole family has fun if you are thinking of taking your kids on a skiing holiday this winter.

 - It is possible for a child to learn to ski as soon as they can walk, however you know your child best, and you will know how willing they are to try new things, how co-ordinated they are and how quickly they will become tired.

 - The Ecole du Ski Francais recommend that children under 5 years only ski for a couple of hours a day, but few younger children will be able to ski for as long as an adult.
 Remember to factor in other activities and don’t expect the kids to have the same stamina as you!

 - Many ski resorts, hotels and tour operators will offer a crèche and activities for the children, or you may wish to hire a nanny for the week.